 Interested parties who want to report intruders on the amateur bands are encouraged to send their observations to the Regional Coordinator including the following information: your identification (organization-callsign), the frequency, time in UTC, day, month, any possible identification of the signal, mode, signal strength and any remarks that help describe the signal, may be also a radio location.
 In addition, a very beneficial piece of information is an Audio recording of the signal preferably as a .wav file.

-Reports of intruders in the amateur bands can be submitted via the IARUMS R1 Intruder Logger
+Reports of intruders in the amateur bands can be submitted to the IARUMS National Coordinators and to the Region 1 IARUMS Cooordinator

 You will find a list of interesting IARUMS Related Links here